jameysharp/corrode/src/Language/Rust/Corrode/C.md

         case (storagespecs, isFunc, ty) of
 ```

-Each `typedef` declarator is added to the environment, tagged as a
+Each `typedef` declarator is added to the environment.
+They must not
-`TypedefIdent`.
-They must not have an initializer and do not return any
+have an initializer and do not return any declarations, so the only
-declarations, so the only effect of a `typedef` is to update the
+effect of a `typedef` is to update the environment.
-environment.

 > **TODO**: It would be nice to emit a type-alias item for each
 > `typedef` and use the alias names anywhere we can, instead of